MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 ## How do I work with transient tagging?

 Transient devices are filtered out of the device inventory by default.
 You can turn off the filter as needed.
-Turning off the filter doesn't affect transient device tagging.
+Note that turning off the filter doesn't affect tagging.
 The tag remains on inventory assets identified as transient.

 ## Next steps